bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/mev/validator-integration.md

 ### Hardware Spec

-Mev-Sentry: 2 CPUs and 4 GB of RAM.
+Mev-Sentry: The recommended specifications for the mev-sentry machine are 2 CPUs and 4 GB of RAM.

 ## Preparation